-Related Product: Indoor propane heaters like the are a great way to keep your RV warm without using electricity.
+Related Product: Indoor propane heaters like the Mr. Heater Buddy (click to view on Amazon) are a great way to keep your RV warm without using electricity.

 Whatever the reason, it’s a good idea to be prepared for freezing temperatures if you are going to be using your RV in the winter, early spring, or late fall.